onja-org/w2_js_event_flow_delegation/lab/README.md

 # 🧩 Event Flow & Delegation — Lab Folder Overview
 ## Purpose

-This folder contains a small, self-contained exercise that lets students apply previously learned concepts of DOM event propagation (capturing → target → bubbling) and event delegation.
-Students will use a starter todo-list app to practice handling events and updating the DOM.
+This folder contains a small, self-contained exercise that lets you apply previously learned concepts of DOM event propagation (capturing → target → bubbling) and event delegation.
+You will use a starter todo-list app to practice handling events and updating the DOM.

 ## 📁 Contents